Boneyard Racers Production

 From Idea to Creation

 Inspired by his talk with David, Neil went home and wrote the first draft of what would become Boneyard Racers, creating the characters, setting, and plot central to the story.
-Shortly after, the idea of this project was discussed in greater detail during a meeting with RCTV founders, Preston Ewasiuk, Lindsay Christopher, Neil Chase, David Heacock, and Darrell Portz about its possibilities.
+Shortly after, the idea of this project was discussed in greater detail during a meeting with Brimstone/RCTV founders, Preston Ewasiuk, Lindsay Christopher, Neil Chase, and David Heacock about its possibilities.
 During that first meeting Neil presented the team the first draft of the Boneyard Racers Movie script.
 Boneyard Racers was born!

 It was important to the entire team that this film stand out as something unique not only in concept, but also in the way it looked.
 Many of the elements in the movie pay homage to other films the team loved but with their own flair to the concepts.
 Who doesn’t like hot cars, cool music, a great party, interesting costumes, memorable characters, and a personal challenge to create some dramatic tension?
 All of these elements are fundamental in a film that is enjoyable across a wide rage of ages.
 In essence, the team wanted to create a movie to be proud of and that they would want to see themselves.